 Ambassadors can find your school a partner from Angers to be twinned with.
 They can also come to your school to give talks or do a workshop on Angers and France to your pupils.

 Over the years, many schools across Wigan Borough have established links with schools from Angers.
 This has given pupils the opportunity to become friends with pupils from Angers.
 There are many different ways for schools to link up with a French school, for instance: exchange visits, email exchange, pen pal exchange, video exchange, etc.

 If you are interested in establishing educational twinning links with a school from Angers, please get in touch.

 Every year we are approached by teenagers or students for pen pals to exchange letters or emails.
-If you want to improve your French, or if you know somebody who does, please contact us for more details.
+If you want to improve your French, please contact us for more details.

 We receive a lot of requests from students living in Angers or from Angers who are looking for work placement in Wigan Borough.
 We can also help students or residents in Wigan Borough who are looking for a placement in Angers.
 We help you get in touch with companies and also assist in creating your CV and cover letters.

 We’re currently working on establishing a network of companies to welcome foreign young people for work experience placement.
 If you’re a business and you’d like to know more, please contact us.